NeuralMMO/beta/_build/html/_sources/rst/landing.rst.txt

             if tasks_are_good:
                train_on_tasks(tasks)

+         Once trained on your curriculum, your Agent team policy will compete to complete novel, held-out tasks in live competition across over a thousand rounds of increasing difficulty.For researchers and advanced users, we encourage approaches leveraging `ELM <https://arxiv.org/abs/2206.08896>`_ and provide a code generation model with the baselines.

        .. tab-item:: No Holds Barred

          Combine RL and curriculum approaches.
-Entrants provide their own compute to win via any way possible - except hacking NMMO’s servers!
+Entrants provide their own compute to win via any way possible - just don't hack our servers!

          Deploy both RL and Curriculum approaches to create the ultimate 8 Agent team policy.
 All methods are open and no constraints on (self-provided) compute.
-Only restrictions are: no hacking or unauthorized modifications of the game or other submissions.
+Only restrictions are: no unauthorized modifications of the game or other submissions.

 .. dropdown:: Contributors

+   **Joseph Suarez**: Creator and lead developer of Neural MMO.

+   CarperAI team for NMMO 2.0:
+    - **David Bloomin**: Rewrite of the engine for 2.0, port and development of the RL baseline
+    - **Kyoung Whan Choe**: Rewrite of Neural MMO game code and logging for 2.0, contributions to the RL baseline and task system
+    - **Hao Xiang Li**: Neural MMO 2.0 task system
+    - **Ryan Sullivan**: Integration with Syllabus for the curriculum learning baseline
+    - **Nishaanth Kanna**: Co-developer of the ELM curriculum baseline
+    - **Daniel Scott**: Co-developer of the ELM curriculum baseline
+    - **Rose S. Shuman**: Technical writing for this documentation site and for the competition
+    - **Herbie Bradley**: Supervision of the curriculum generation baseline with OpenELM
+    - **Louis Castricato**: Co-founder and team lead of Carper AI; supervisor of Carper AI development efforts.

+   **Sara Earle**: Created 3D assets and 2D icons for items in NMMO 2.0.
+Hire her on UpWork if you like what you see here.

-   Open source contributors, listed by time since latest contribution.
+   Previous open source contributors, listed by time since latest contribution.
 Discord handle have been used for individuals who have not granted explicit permission to display their real names:
-      - **Thomas Cloarec:** Developed the dynamic programming backend for scripted baseline agents
+      - **Thomas Cloarec**: Developed the dynamic programming backend for scripted baseline agents
-      - **Jack Garbus:** Major contributions to the logging framework, feedback on the documentation and tutorials
+      - **Jack Garbus**: Major contributions to the logging framework, feedback on the documentation and tutorials
-      - **@tdimeola:** Feedback on the documentation and tutorials
+      - **@tdimeola**: Feedback on the documentation and tutorials
-      - **@cehinson:** Mac build of the Unity3D client
+      - **@cehinson**: Mac build of the Unity3D client
-      - **Yilun Du:** Assisted with experiments for 1.0 at OpenAI
+      - **Yilun Du**: Assisted with experiments for 1.0 at OpenAI

 .. dropdown:: BibTex Citation